 On January 24, 2012, Partners REIT filed a prospectus with Canadian securities regulators to offer 2,688,250 units at \$7.44 per unit by way of a public offering.
 The offering also granted an over-allotment option of up to an additional 403,238 units at \$7.44 per unit on the same terms and conditions as the offering.
 As at the closing date of February, 8, 2012, Partners REIT issued a total 3,049,062 units under the offering for total raised capital of \$22,685,021 and incurred issue costs of \$1,553,772.
-The net proceeds were used by the REIT to partially fund the acquisition of the Bentall properties.
+The net proceeds of approximately \$21.1 million were used by the Trust to partially fund the Quinte Crossroads acquisition and to partially fund the acquisitions of Plaza des Seigneurs, Crossing Bridge Square, King George Square, Manning Crossing, St. Clair Beach Towne Centre and the Thunder Centre (collectively, the "Acquisitions").
+The REIT's use of proceeds varied from the intended use of proceeds previously disclosed in the following ways: